jnhutchinson/methods/method_snippets.md

 counts to genes by adding all counts for each transcript of a gene.
 The R package edgeR 3.18.1 (R version 3.2.1) was used for differential expression analysis.

+# Metabolomics

+Our analysis strategy for the metabolomic data generally follows the methods implemented in MetaboAnalyst [1], but has the advantage of versatility for customized experimental design.
+Metabolites with constant values across samples and with more than 80% values missing will be removed before further analysis.
+Remaining missing values will be imputed by k-means imputation using the impute package in R [2].
+A median normalization will be performed for each sample and the resulting data log-transformed.
+The data will then be examined via Principal Component Analysis (PCA) and hierarchically clustering to identify outliers and potential confounding factors.
+Finally, differentially abundant metabolites will be identified using Limma [3], which allows for complex customized comparisons.

+1. Chong, J., Soufan, O., Li, C., Caraus, I., Li, S., Bourque, G., Wishart, D.S. and Xia, J. (2018) MetaboAnalyst 4.0: towards more transparent and integrative metabolomics analysis.
+Nucl.
+Acids Res.
+46, W486-494.
+2. Trevor Hastie, Robert Tibshirani, Balasubramanian Narasimhan and Gilbert Chu (2019). impute: impute: Imputation for microarray  data.
+R package version 1.60.0.
+3. Ritchie, M.E., Phipson, B., Wu, D., Hu, Y., Law, C.W., Shi, W., and Smyth, G.K.
+(2015). limma powers differential expression analyses for RNA-sequencing and microarray studies.
+Nucleic Acids Research 43(7), e47.